dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/plan.md

 or

-* '11011' where each digit is a flag -- would be easier to parse
+* '110113600' where first 5 digits are flags and everything after that is the water alarm interval -- would be easier to parse